mamei16/MADLAD-400-WebUI/README.md

 <img width="2060" height="522" alt="Image" src="https://github.com/user-attachments/assets/650baa55-341c-4717-9bb2-508716c2543a" />

 ### Features
-This app automatically splits longer texts into paragraphs and sentences before translating, thus overcoming the short maximum text length of the MADLAD-400 models (at least in case of languages using the Latin alphabet).
+This app automatically splits longer texts into paragraphs and sentences before translating, thus overcoming the short maximum text length of the MADLAD-400 models.

 ### How to run
 1. Install the requirements